Need an audiologist but can't travel? Telehealth may be an option

 Rural areas lack audiologists

-Telehealth is expanding to meet a growing need.
+Even before the coronavirus, telehealth was expanding to meet a growing need.
 As Baby Boomers age, more seniors mean more demand for audiology services.
 But the number of audiologists hasn’t kept up, and especially in rural areas, the nearest audiologist may be far away.

 Helpful for patients with limited mobility